mattva01/schooltool/src/schooltool/app/README.txt

     ...
 ISection.providedBy(obj)
     True

-See schooltool.browser.app for showing individual members of the form in the UI.
+See schooltool.app.browser.app for showing individual members of the form in the UI.

 Sections can be part of more than 1 course and sections have a courses